guhan/zerotociso/docs/OSIMODEL.md

 - MAC Addresses: 00-13-02 (Vendor aka Organizationally Unique Identifier) 1F-58-F3 (unique number assigned to that interface)

 ### Layer 3 - Network
-Logical addressing and routing of data packets across different networks.
-It defines protocols that determine the best path for data to travel.
-Packet.
+- Logical addressing and routing of data packets across different networks.
+- It defines protocols that determine the best path for data to travel.
+- Packet

 - [**Internet Protocol (IP)**](IP.md)